Massive quantum systems as interfaces of quantum mechanics and gravity: Proposed tests of gravity with massive quantum systems

-where $\omega$ is the frequency of the harmonic trap, $E\approx \hbar \omega \vert b\vert^2$ is the energy of the system, and $E_P$ is the Planck energy.
-For a discussion about the bremsstrahlung effects see~\cite{weinberg1965infrared}.
+where $\omega$ is the frequency of the harmonic trap, $E=\hbar \omega$ ($E_P$) is the difference between the energy levels (Planck energy), and $\hat{n}$ denotes the number operator.
+Starting from Einstein's equivalence principle, it was found that the emission of quantized gravitational waves can only happen via the transition $n\rightarrow n-2$, which is prohibited for the states $\vert 1\rangle$ and $\vert 0\rangle$.
+The number states $\vert 0\rangle$, $\vert 1\rangle$, or any superposition of these states, are thus protected from decoherence via quantized gravitational waves resulting in a vanishing decoherence rate in Eq.~\eqref{formula1}.
+For a discussion about the bremsstrahlung effects, see~\cite{weinberg1965infrared}.

 The decoherence effect induced by gravitons in the context of gravitational wave detectors has been discussed in~\cite{parikh2020noise,parikh2021quantum}, while in~\cite{kanno2021noise} the analysis considered also matter-wave interferometry.
-The approximate decoherence rate obtained for an interferometer consisiting of two paths (i.e., left and right paths) is given by:
+The approximate decoherence rate obtained for an interferometer consisting of two paths (i.e., left and right paths) is given by:

 where $m$ ($m_p$) is the mass of the system (Planck mass), $2v$ is the relative speed between the states following the left and right paths of the interferometer, and $\Omega_m$ is a high-frequency cut-off (which is inversely proportional to the superposition size, $\Delta x$, i.e., $\Omega_m\sim c/\Delta x$).
-Detecting single gravitons using massive quantum acoustic resonators, which can be correlated with independent classical detections of gravitational waves by laser interferometry to ascertain its origin, has been analyzed in~\cite{tobar2023detecting}.
-Moreover, it has been sugggested that geontropic vacuum fluctuations from quantum gravity could also be detectable with future gravitational wave interferometers~\cite{verlinde2021observational,bub2023quantum}.

 A class of stochastic models can be obtained by considering the non–relativistic limit of classical field equations and assuming stochastic fluctuations of the metric.
-Starting from the the Klein–Gordon equation it was found that the decoherence operator is $\hat{A}=\hat{p}^2/2m$, where $\hat{p}$ is the momentum operator, and $m$ the particle mass~\cite{Breuer2009Metric} .
+Starting from the Klein–Gordon equation, it was found that the decoherence operator is $\hat{A}=\hat{p}^2/2m$, where $\hat{p}$ is the momentum operator, and $m$ the particle mass~\cite{Breuer2009Metric} .
 The decoherence rate is given by

 where $\tau_c$ is a free parameter characterizing the correlation time of the stochastic bath, and $\Delta E$ is the difference in kinetic energy.
 A generalized analysis using the Foldy-Wouthuysen method capturing higher order corrections has been performed in~\cite{asprea2021gravitational}.